johnperry-math/AoC2024/README.md

 I'm annoyed that I can't get Part 2 to run faster.
 I mean, I _probably_ could, but I'm not willing to think about it any more than I have.

+### 💻 Day 17: Chronospatial Computer

+You're falling, much as you were way back on one day of the 2018 Advent of Code.
+The historians' device has failed.
+You need to debug it.
+It realies on a strange machine code.
+In part 1, you test what the output is when Register A has a certain value.
+In part 2, you find the correct input that outputs the program itself!

+#### Unusual Tools

+Nothing in particular.

+#### Experience

+Part 1 is nearly trivial.
+Part 2 is delightful! but tough.
+My approach was to reverse-engineer the solution.
+(The following may depend on your input.)
+1. You know the program terminates, and that can happen only when the instruction pointer has moved beyond the program, which happens only when register A contains 0 (i.e., the final instruction, a `JNZ`, does not in fact jump).
+2. For any given value of A at the start of a program, the program replaces it by its quotient after dividing by 8.
+   (Mine did, in any case.)
+   Thus, the previous iteration can come from only one of 8 values:
+   (current A) * 8, (current A) * 8 + 1, (current A) * 8 + 2, ...
+   (current A) * 8 + 7.
+3. Try each of those 8 values in the program, keeping the ones that output its last _x_ digits.
+   Apply the principle of bullet 2 to obtain 8 more candidates and run them through the program, quitting when you find an input that outputs the program itself.